BardisRenos/AtosTest/README.md

 ### Flow diagram of the structure

-This structure depicts the flow of each components until the database.
+This structure depicts the flow of each component until the database.

 <p align="center">
 <img src="https://github.com/BardisRenos/AtosTest/blob/master/Images/UMLDiagram.png" width="450" height="550" style=centerme>